 Powered by a standard AA Battery, the M575 can power its 2,000 DPI advanced optical sensor over an impressive 24-month lifetime.
 The tracking is smooth and responsive, though it can be a head-twister at first if you’re not accustomed to a trackball interface.
 However, adjusting to the trackball across a variety of tasks isn’t as challenging as you’d think, especially for competent texters or analog stick users who are more used to having their thumbs take control.

 While the M575’s design is ergonomically sound, it also cements itself as a right-hand-only mouse.
-With Logitech not catering to the left-handed amongst us, the best solution could be potentially found in the Elcom Left-Handed EX-G.
+With Logitech not catering to the left-handed amongst us, the best solution could be potentially found in the Elcom Left-Handed EX-G (opens in new tab).
+For those that prefer a

 See our full Logitech ERGO M575 review.